 Gillian Anderson plays a detective pursuing Jamie Dornan as an elusive serial killer in this British crime drama.
 As mentioned, I am not a fan of this genre which is why I have not rated this show higher.
 (Netflix)

 Although it was a little too slow-moving for me, I appreciated the first season of the TV reboot of the classic Coen brothers’ film.
 But I did not find it compelling enough to stick with it for its subsequent seasons.
 (FX)

 This series is a prequel to Batman and chronicles Bruce Wayne’s transformation from a teen into the caped crusader, as well as the origin stories of many of his classic villains.
 That said, the main character is actually James Gordon, and the show portrays his days as a new Detective on the Gotham police force.
 The first season was stylish and entertaining, but it didn’t leave me with an appetite for more, in large part because Ben McKenzie (as Gordon) rubbed me the wrong way as an actor.
 (FOX)

 The Handmaid’s Tale

 If nothing else, this post-apocalyptic drama set in the former U.S. after environmental collapse and a totalitarian coup is worth watching for the exceptional performance from Elisabeth Moss.
 Overall, the show is slow-moving but gripping — and also so relentlessly bleak that it can be excruciating to watch.
-Lauded in season one, the show experienced some critical backlash in season two for its monotonous misery, and I am undecided whether to continue watching it.
+Lauded in season one, the show experienced some critical backlash in season two for its monotonous misery, and I am undecided whether to watch season three and beyond.
 (Hulu)